Low Moor railway station

 Low Moor railway station serves the villages of Low Moor and Oakenshaw in the south of Bradford, West Yorkshire, England.
 The station is situated on the Calder Valley Line between Bradford Interchange and Halifax.

 The present station at Low Moor was opened on 2 April 2017.
 One train per hour serves the station in both directions, and there are also four direct Grand Central services to London King's Cross each day.

 Station facilities include 128 car parking spaces, CCTV, accessible platforms, waiting shelters, passenger information displays and public address system.

 Transport links

 The station is promoted as a Park and Ride facility, being close to the M62 and M606 motorways.
 There is also direct access to the Spen Valley Greenway cycle track, part of National Cycle Route 66.

-Bus service 268, operated by Arriva provides regular onward connections towards Bradford city centre, Cleckheaton, Liversedge, Heckmondwike and Dewsbury.
+Bus service 268, operated by Arriva provides regular onward connections towards Bradford city centre, Cleckheaton, Liversedge, Heckmondwike, Dewsbury and Wakefield.